Ghalib Museum, New Delhi: About

 The museum is housed on the third floor of the Ghalib Academy building.
-It was formally declared open by the 3rd President of India Dr. Zakir Hussain on the occasion of the Ghalib Centenary on 22 February 1969.
+It was formally declared open by the 3rd President of India Dr. Zakir Husain on the occasion of the Ghalib Centenary on 22 February 1969.
 The museum presents pictures of Ghalib's residences, food habits and attires of the poet and his times.
 There are seals, coins dating to the mughal era, Postage stamps and specimen of handwriting housed in this museum.
 Paintings of renowned artists like those of M.F.
-Hussain, Satish Gujral, Anis Farooqui are some of the main attractions of the museum.
+Hussain, Jayant Parikh, Satish Gujral, Anis Farooqui are some of the main attractions of the museum.
 Ghalib's poetry calligraphy and other artworks based on Ghalib's poetry are also on display.

 The mausoleum of Mirza Ghalib is just next to the Academy building.
 It lies in the attached courtyard of the building just on the way to the dargah of Nizamuddin.
 Humayun's Tomb is also within walking distance from the museum.